Mononke17/playerbot/README.md

 # playerbot
 A Nodejs-Server that provides Info about the players in a lolpro-players game.

-Playerbot does not come with a ready-to-use database for looking up playeraccounts, so you need to make one after installation.
+Playerbot does not come with an up-to-date database for looking up playeraccounts, so you need to make one after installation.

 ## Usage